 Debate Spaces is a 501(c)3 nonprofit based in Boston that aims to connect communities and empower students through debate.
-Run by two of the most accomplished debaters in the country and joined by a team of standout debaters and social changemakers, Debate Spaces brings together middle school students for extracurricular programming that offers students world-class public speaking and debate training while helping students apply the skills they’re learning to make change in their communities.
+Run by two of the most accomplished debaters in the country and joined by a team of standout debaters and social changemakers, Debate Spaces brings together middle and high school students for extracurricular programming that offers students world-class public speaking and debate training while helping students apply the skills they’re learning to make change in their communities.

 Since its founding in 2017, Debate Spaces has:

-Matched over a dozen college mentors with middle school debate teams and students
+Matched over a dozen college mentors with debate teams and students

 When Matt first arrived in South Africa in 2016, it had just passed Brazil as the most unequal country in the world.
 The place he was living, Stellenbosch, was (and still is) the most unequal town in South Africa.
 To Matt, living in South Africa felt like living in two different countries that did not interact.
 This reality hit him most forcefully when he met a 19-year-old student at Makupula High School, the school he was working at.
 This 19-year-old student had never sent an email and didn’t know how to navigate the internet.
 The contrast between this student and Matt’s 19-year-old roommate in Stellenbosch, with his Macbook and new car, felt enormous.
 These two people were the same age and lived less than 3 miles from each other, but they would never meet and their lives would never cross.
 That’s why Matt started Debate Spaces.